 How to perform an Electrocardiogram

-It is important to ensure the correct procedure of the Electrocardiogram (EKG or ECG) in order to avoid errors that may make its interpretation difficult.
+It is important to ensure the correct procedure of the electrocardiogram (EKG) in order to avoid errors that may make its interpretation difficult.

 Steps to Perform an Electrocardiogram

 Inform your patient about the test and the risks involved.

 Ask your patient to remove electrical equipment such as mobile phones or watches that may interfere with the signal when performing the electrocardiogram.